DOME-Marketplace/dome-odrl-profile/policy/replication/README.md

 > JLA: let us focus on **price** at the beginning, so we can use it (if all *problems* are understood and/or solved) as some sort of **blue-print** for other properties...

-Similar to catalog replication, but enforcement (of given Usage Control Policies) here can only be done on the `sink`-marketplace.
+Similar to catalog replication, but enforcement (of given Usage Control Policies) here can only be done on the `Sink`-marketplace.
 This means that the catalog/offering content should be made available entirely

 > JLA: “this means”: given sink understands given usage control (exposed by source; a machine-readable policy; here: ODRL) and
 **MUST